CaiyingZhu/Code-for-aplastic-anemia/README.md

 2. SCENIC folder includes codes for transcription factor and gene co-expression network construction, regulon activity of each single cell of HSPCs, single cell clustering base on regulon activity, and differential regulon activity analysis.

-3. Cell-cell_interaction folder contains two scripts,
+3. Cell-cell_interaction folder contains the scripts for downstream analysis of the output of cellphoneDB, a package for infering cell to cell communication.